-The goal of the Corporation's Long Term Incentive Plan ("LTIP") is to align executives to shareholder interest and focus attention on long term performance.
-Awards are made at the start of the year and include options, time-based RSUs and performance-based share units ("PSUs").
+The goal of the LTIP is to align executives to shareholder interest and focus attention on long term performance.
+Awards are made at the start of the year and for members of the SLT, include options, time-based RSUs and performance-based share units ("PSUs").
 Options and RSUs are time vested over three years.
 The vesting of PSUs is based solely on achieving performance targets over a three-year period.
 Starting in 2016, the performance metric is based entirely on the achievement of a Return On Net Assets ("RONA") target.
-We believe that a RONA target is the best measure of assessing overall performance.
+We believe that a RONA target is the best measure of assessing long-term overall performance, as it encourages earnings growth and the efficient deployment of assets and capital.

-In 2016, the Committee extended the Compensation Recoupment Policy which provides that, at the discretion of the HRCC, current and former members of the SLT can be required to repay or return any incentive compensation received where there is a restatement of the Corporation's financial results that would have resulted in a lower amount of incentive pay.
-While the policy has been in place since 2009, it applied solely to annual STIP payments.
+A key function of the Committee is to ensure appropriate human resource development and succession planning programs are in place and that they are operating effectively.
+The Committee regularly reports to the Board on these matters.
+In 2017, the Committee spent more time than usual focusing on a review of management succession and talent development strategies and plans.

-Overall, the Committee believes that the executive structure and compensation programs in place are appropriate.
+The Committee believes that the executive structure and compensation programs in place are appropriate and supportive of the Corporation's short and long-term strategies.
 However, the Committee will continue to evaluate the effectiveness of the compensation structure and programs and will, from time to time, make the changes that may be necessary to achieve the Corporation's objectives.
+The Committee continues to monitor trends in executive compensation with input from the Committee's independent advisor, including the compensation mix among variable and fixed and short and long-term compensation relative to other companies in the marketplace.
+There were no material modifications to the longstanding compensation programs in 2017.
 The Committee introduced an annual advisory vote on executive compensation in 2011 to encourage shareholders to provide input on our approach to executive compensation.
-At last year's AGM, almost 97% of the votes registered voted "for" the "say-on-pay resolution".
+On an advisory basis, the shareholders accepted the approach to executive compensation recommended by the Committee and approved by the Board.
+At last year's annual meeting, 98.49% of shares were voted "For" the advisory vote, up from almost 97% the year earlier.
 I encourage you to register your vote on the "say-on-pay" resolution and to continue providing us with your considered feedback.